 Understanding human thought, behavior and interaction is the goal of this vital social science field.
 Developing your innate gifts through knowledge and skill building is the goal of our talented experts in pyschology.
 The fascinating courses will prepare you for work in the real world after graduation or for graduate school.
 Local and state agencies and private institutions offer our students internships that give both practical experience and essential job contacts.
 If you have always wanted to serve others, why not contact us, and we will show you how.

 BA in Psychology

 The “Researcher – Practitioner” Model

 The psychology program of study is shaped by the “researcher-practitioner” model.
 Students learn both research skills and therapeutic techniques for working with clients.
 Our psychology faculty members strongly believe that those in the helping professions must be able to understand and contribute to professional research in order to offer their clients the best and most current interventions.

 Learning Research Skills

-Psychology majors are required to complete a three-semester sequence consisting of PSY 3500 Statistics, PSY 3800 Descriptive Research & Design, and PSY 3801 Experimental Research & Design.
-In PSY 3500 you will learn how to analyze and interpret data using a statistical program.
-This statistical knowledge will then be used in the two research courses in which you will design studies, gather and analyze data, and produce APA style manuscripts reporting on your findings.
+Psychology majors are required to complete a three-semester sequence consisting of Statistics, Descriptive Research & Design, and Experimental Research & Design.
+In Statistics 3500 you will learn how to analyze and interpret data using a statistical program.
+This statistical knowledge will then be used in the two research courses in which you will design studies, gather and analyze data, and produce APA style manuscripts reporting your findings.
 This hands-on exposure to research trains you in skills that will be valuable in both graduate school and employment.